jhongover9000/intro2im/midtermProject/journal.md

 Ok so tbh I've kinda given up on trying to get the current working directory to work...
 I'm just gonna shove 500+ images in the same folder as the program.
 Fun times!
 I think I'll upload the program first, but the images will come later since I have to rename them and check if this thing will work (I still don't have a working portion for the player movements). *Yay*.
 But that's what I'm planning on doing.
-Once I get myself two nice ribeye steaks.
+Once I get myself two nice rib eye steaks.

+Update: they were out of rib eyes so I had to settle with sirloins.
+They weren't bad, but they weren't as good as the rib eyes...